Alabama Expungement Frequently Asked Questions

-The arrest record for the charge may be eligible to be expunged if the charge was dismissed after successful completion of a drug court program, mental health court program, diversion program, veteran’s court, or any court-approved deferred prosecution program after one (1) year from successful completion of the program.
+The arrest record for a non-violent felony charge may be eligible to be expunged if the charge was dismissed after successful completion of a drug court program, mental health court program, diversion program, veteran’s court, or any court-approved deferred prosecution program after one (1) year from successful completion of the program.

 Are There Any Special Restrictions On a Felony Case Expungement?

-Arrest records for violent felony charges may NOT be expunged under the current Alabama Expungement law.
+Arrest records for violent felony charges may ONLY be expunged under the current Alabama Expungement law if you were found “not guilty” (at a bench or jury trial).
 The crimes in the State of Alabama that are classified as a “Violent Felony” are listed here.